Electrical manipulation of valley-qubit and valley geometric phase in lateral monolayer heterostructures: Device model

 \section{Device model}

 The proposed nanodevice is composed of a MoS$_2$/WS$_2$ lateral (in-plane) heterojunction sandwiched between hBN tunnel barriers each $5$~nm thick -- see Fig.~\ref{fig:1}.
 On top of the upper hBN layer four metallic gates are deposited, $\mathrm{G}_\mathrm{\{L,R,U,D\}}$.
 Their role is to create a quantum dot (QD) confinement potential in the junction area, and to control valley coupling (via $\mathrm{G}_\mathrm{L}$ and $\mathrm{G}_\mathrm{R}$) by tuning the confined electron's wavefunction overlap with the junction dipole potential profile.
 The whole structure is placed on the highly doped substrate which acts as a backgate with zero reference voltage.
 Profiles of the QD potential defined by the top gates, and calculated using the Poisson-Schr\"odinger method, are presented in Fig.~\ref{fig:2}(a) -- cross-section at four top gates level, $z_g=10$~nm, and Fig.~\ref{fig:2}(b) -- cross-section at monolayers level, $z_l=5$~nm with also visible junction potential profile at $x_j=7$~nm.
 In Fig.~\ref{fig:2}(c) with presented lateral $x$-$z$ cross-section through the device we can observe electric dipole at the junction (zoomed inset) and constant potential conditions by applying voltages to the $\mathrm{G}_\mathrm{L}$ and $\mathrm{G}_\mathrm{R}$ top gates.
 Also top gates $\mathrm{G}_\mathrm{U}$ and $\mathrm{G}_\mathrm{D}$ are visible but in cross-section in $y$-$z$ directions presented in Fig.~\ref{fig:2}(d).
+It should also be added that in realistic configurations, the thickness of the hBN spacer can be increased, e.g. to 10-15~nm, to avoid voltage breakdown, but this may slightly reduce the electron confinement.